bagder/libbrotli/README.md

 	$ make install

-Installs the library and the necessary include files.
-The include files are placed in a brotli subdir so include them like &lt;brotli/decode.h&gt;.
+Installs the libraries and the necessary include files.
+The include files are placed in a brotli subdir so include them like &lt;brotli/dec/decode.h&gt; and &lt;brotli/enc/encode.h&gt;

 # Header files